 Under the Victorian Registry of Births, Deaths and Marriages' Access Policy, the following restrictions apply:

-- Birth and change of name records are restricted from public access for 100 years or until the person has passed away, whichever is the later
+- Birth and change of name records are restricted from public access for 100 years and until the person has passed away

-- Marriage records are restricted from public access for 60 years or until both parties to the marriage have passed away, whichever is the later
+- Marriage records are restricted from public access for 60 years and until both parties to the marriage have passed away

 - Death records are restricted from public access for 10 years.